Macys Tree

 This is a unique dinner experience where you can take a boat tour out from the waterfront to Blake Island and Tillicum Village.
 The island is a State Park and mostly forested.
 The small recreated village entertains dinner guests and puts on a fine Native American show.

-Seattle tries it's best to put on a good waterfront but the presence of a double deck freeway seriously affects the atmosphere.
-In time, it will be removed and possibly replaced with a tunnel.
-But, the views out in Puget Sound from the piers are still nice and a stroll along the shops is in order.
+The Seattle waterfront has undergone a transformation and is now the top spot in town.
+The views out in Puget Sound from the piers are nice and a stroll along the shops is fun.
 The Seattle Aquarium is located here as well as the harbor tours, dinner cruises and passenger ferries to outlining communities.

-Historic Pioneer Square is a neighborhood downtown that's on the National Register of Historic Places.
-It's where Seattle was born full of restored architectural buildings.
+Historic Pioneer Square is a neighborhood downtown that is on the National Register of Historic Places.
+It is where Seattle was born full of restored architectural buildings.
 These buildings were built after the city burned down in the fire of 1889.
-One story below ground is what's left of the original city and you can take the Seattle Underground Tour to see it for yourself.
+One story below ground is what is left of the original city and you can take the Seattle Underground Tour to see it for yourself.
 Pioneer Square is full of small independently owned shops, a good place for shopping away from the typical retail stores in most cities.
+Just be aware that it is dangerous here at night, only visit during the day, if at all.

 Klondike Gold Rush National Historic Park